Validity, consonant plausibility measures, and conformal prediction: Prediction validity

-To set the scene, suppose that there is an exchangeable process $Y_1,Y_2,\ldots$ with distribution $\prob$, where each $Y_i$ is a continuous random variable, vector, etc.~taking values in $\YY$.
-Under these minimal assumptions, the goal is to predict $Y_{n+1}$ based on observable data $Y^n = (Y_1,\ldots,Y_n)$.
+Recall that the goal is to predict $Y_{n+1}$ given an observed set of values $Y^n = (Y_1,\ldots,Y_n)$ from the process $Y_1,Y_2,\ldots$ with distribution $\prob$, assumed throughout to be exchangeable.
 As discussed in Section~\ref{S:intro}, the logic behind our statistical reasoning fails if predictions are not valid in a certain sense.
 But what does ``validity'' mean in this context?
-A first and relatively weak requirement is that prediction regions achieve the advertised coverage probabilities.
+A first and relatively weak requirement is that prediction regions---see Section~\ref{SS:stat}---achieve the advertised coverage probabilities.

 \begin{defn} Let $\{\plint_\alpha(y^n): \alpha \in [0,1]\}$ denote a family of prediction regions for $Y_{n+1}$ based on observed data $Y^n=y^n$.
-Then the prediction is {\em weakly valid} if the prediction regions achieve the advertised coverage probability uniformly in $n$ and $\prob$, i.e.,
+Then the prediction is {\em Type-1 valid} if the prediction regions achieve the advertised coverage probability uniformly in $n$ and $\prob$, i.e.,

-The probability above is with respect to the joint distribution of $(Y^n,Y_{n+1})$. \end{defn}
+Here and below, the probability is with respect to the joint distribution of $(Y^n,Y_{n+1})$.
+We mention this only to be clear that this is marginal coverage of the prediction region, as opposed to conditional coverage for a given $Y^n=y^n$. \end{defn}

 There are many different strategies available for constructing prediction intervals, one of the most common is Bayesian, which is based on a fully-specified probability model for the observables.
 In its most general form, the Bayesian approach starts with a prior distribution for $\prob$, which determines a prior predictive distribution and, ultimately, a posterior predictive distribution for $Y_{n+1}$, given $Y^n=y^n$.
 Do prediction intervals derived from a Bayesian predictive distribution satisfy \eqref{eq:weak}?
 To investigate this, we consider a simple-yet-powerful Bayesian nonparametric approach, one that assumes data are iid with common marginal distribution, to which we assign a Dirichlet process prior \citep{ferguson1973} with base measure $G$---a probability measure on the $Y$ space---and precision parameter $\delta > 0$.
 This model is rather flexible and has strong theoretical support; see, e.g., \citet{ghosal2010} and \citet[][Ch.~4]{ghosal.vaart.book}.
 With this formulation, it turns out that the posterior predictive distribution, $\Pi_{Y^n}$, for $Y_{n+1}$ is quite simple: it is a mixture of $G$ and the empirical distribution $\PP_n$ based on $Y^n$, i.e.,